 Plano Balloon Festival

 An action packed weekend of skydivers, hot air balloons, concerts, a huge kid's fun zone, merchandise vendors, corporate exhibitors and a variety of foods—young and old have much in common when they are enjoying the colorful balloons that will fill the skies over Plano.

 The Kimbell Art Museum is widely regarded as one of the most outstanding architectural achievements of the modern era.
 Designed by the American architect Louis I. Kahn, the museum has won wide acclaim for its classic modern building since its opening in 1972.
 It is a museum of international art with collections ranging from antiquities to 20th-century contemporary art.

 North Texas Lakes

-If you are looking for lake fun, water sports, fishing, or a home on the lake, consider our DFW Metroplex and North Texas areas lakes.
-Some of the most popular to enjoy are Cedar Creek Lake, Eagle Mountain Lake, Joe Pool Lake, Lewisville Lake, Possum Kingdom Lake, Lake Ray Hubbard, and Lake Texoma.
+If you are looking for lake fun, water sports, fishing, or a home on the lake, consider the D-FW Metroplex and North Texas lakes.
+Some of the most popular are Cedar Creek Lake, Eagle Mountain Lake, Joe Pool Lake, Lewisville Lake, Possum Kingdom Lake, Lake Ray Hubbard, and Lake Texoma.

 Byron Nelson Golf Course

 TPC Four Seasons Resort Las Colinas, home of the HP Byron Nelson Championship, is a challenging par-70 that demands attention immediately off the tee.

 The Dallas Arboretum, one of the most beautiful outdoor attractions in Dallas, features 66 acres of spectacular display gardens that showcase incredible seasonal flowers, ornamental shrubs, trees and plant collections in a serene setting on White Rock Lake.